rakshith6404/Learner_Capability_Compass/README.md

 ---

 ## 🖼️ Key Screens
 1. **Onboarding:** Simple and secure login using email, social accounts, or biometrics
+   - **Just click on the Login button to sign in, no need to register using your Google Account or your other accounts linked.**
-2. **Dashboard (Compass):** Central view of progress, goals, and recommendations
+3. **Dashboard (Compass):** Central view of progress, goals, and recommendations
-3. **Skill Gap Analysis:** Visualizes skills owned vs. skills needed for target roles
+4. **Skill Gap Analysis:** Visualizes skills owned vs. skills needed for target roles
-4. **Career Path Explorer:** Interactive mapping of related roles and capabilities
+5. **Career Path Explorer:** Interactive mapping of related roles and capabilities
-5. **Profile & Settings:** Account management and data integrations
+6. **Profile & Settings:** Account management and data integrations

 Screenshots used in the Round 2 PDF are taken directly from this Flutter prototype.